-Referred to as “one of those red Italian things” from the 1968 movie ‘The Thomas Crown Affair’, a 1967-made rare Ferrari convertible has proven that it is one among those unique models which never go out of fashion.
+Referred to as “one of those red Italian things” from the 1968 movie ‘The Thomas Crown Affair, a 1967-made rare Ferrari convertible has proven that it is among those unique models that never go out of fashion.
 Owned by Eddie Smith Sr., the stunning red car – 1967 Ferrari 275 GTB/4*S NART Spyder, entered into a recent auction at Pebble Beach and was estimated to fetch $14 to $17 million by RM auctions.
 However, to everyone’s astonishment, the car sold for a record-breaking $27.5 million, making it the most expensive Ferrari ever sold at auction.

 The 1967 Ferrari NART Spyder ranks now as the second most expensive car ever sold at public auction.
 The first being a 1954 Mercedes-Benz W196 that sold for $29.7 million.
 Proceeds from the auction are said to be donated to charity.